websmartbd/Weather-App/README.md

 # git clone  https://github.com/m-sehrawat/Weather-App.git
 ```

-+ Open terminal on your workspace with
++ Open the terminal on your workspace with

 ```
 cd /home/workspace/Weather-App